3DB (Melbourne): Bob Dyer at 3DB

-Robert Neal Dyer OBE, born Robert Dies in Hartsville, Tennessee, U.S.A. in 1909, made visits to Australia on a couple of occasions in the late 1930s and 40s as a member of the Marcus Show which toured the Tivoli circuit and the Princess Theatre, with Dyer performing a hillbilly and ukelele act.
+Robert Neal Dyer OBE, born Robert Dies in Hartsville, Tennessee, U.S.A. in 1909, made visits to Australia on a couple of occasions in the late 1930s and 40s as a member of the Marcus Show which toured the Tivoli circuit and the Princess Theatre, with Dyer performing a hillbilly and ukulele act.
 In 1940, 3DB manager David Worrall employed Dyer to star in a series of 26 shows called The Last of the Hillbillies, broadcast on Saturday nights at 7.15.
 His later radio career commenced in 1948.
 He was then stationed in Sydney and broadcast programs for the Major Broadcasting Network from venues throughout Australia.
 Programs such as Pick a Box from 1948, and Winner Take All were thus heard on Major's Melbourne outlet, 3DB.
 In these programs, his co-host was his wife, Dolly Dyer.

 In 1951, Dyer transferred from the Major Network to the Macquarie Radio Network where he joined his friend and major rival Jack Davey.
 The so-called feud between the two friends was mainly contrived for promotional purposes.

 From 1957, many of his radio programs were simulcast on TV and radio through Sydney station ATN and its then-sister station GTV in Melbourne.

 When Dyer's programs were broadcast on 3DB, they usually topped the ratings, even though they were often purposely transmitted at the same times as the Macquarie Network were broadcasting Jack Davey programs.